-When you look for contributors to work with on Lacoste, what are some of the attributes you look for?
+When Lacoste looks for contributors to work with, what are some of the attributes you look for?

-What was your first memory of Jean Paul Goude's work?
+What was your first memory of Goude's work?

-It's funny because I was in a vintage place in Paris yesterday and found a copy of PHOTO Magazine and I remember buying in 1988 when I was 13, it's one with Grace Jones on the cover and I photographed it and sent it to him yesterday saying "this was one of the first times I had seen your work."
-That and his work for the bicentenary of the French Revolution really stick out in my mind as my first memories.
-We all really grew up with the advertising, the Citroen advert with the car coming out of Grace's mouth, and his Egoiste Chanel ad, there are so many memories from childhood.
+It's funny because I was in a vintage place in Paris yesterday and found a copy of PHOTO Magazine that I remember buying in 1988 when I was 13.
+It's one with Grace Jones on the cover, and I photographed it and sent it to him yesterday saying: "this was one of the first times I had seen your work."
+That, and his work for the bicentenary of the French Revolution really stick out in my mind as my first memories.
+We all really grew up with the advertising, the Citroen advert with the car coming out of Grace's mouth, and his Egoiste Chanel ad — there are so many memories from childhood.

 How did the collaboration first come about?

-We met through mutual friends two years ago and he said how much he loved Lacoste and how much he would love to do something.
-I think he was thinking just photos but I proposed designing something.
-It was very cool as he got really into it and what is interesting about this is that we really gave him the green card to get involved.
-We must of met about ten times during the whole process and it was always so inspiring.
+We met through mutual friends two years ago; he said how much he loved Lacoste and how much he would love to do something.
+I think he was thinking just photos, but I proposed designing something.
+It was very cool as he got really into it, and what is interesting about this is that we really gave him the green light to get involved.
+We must of met about ten times during the whole process, and it was always so inspiring.

 Who did you have in mind when you thought about this collection?

-Well, it's a re-contextualisation of the polo and by definition the polo is one of the democratic pieces of clothing there is.
-You really get a window into his world and what he does and he has a very strong point of view.
-He wanted to do things very old school so my things was to make everything as easy and as seamless as possible.
+Well, it's a re-contextualization of the polo and by definition, the polo is one of the democratic pieces of clothing there is.
+You really get a window into his world and what he does — he has a very strong point of view.
+He wanted to do things very old school, so my thing was to make everything as easy and as seamless as possible.

 How do you find collaborating with other people?
 Are you someone who welcomes another point of view?

 Yes, he is someone who works in advertising and in fashion but has the vision of an artist.
 He never sold out and has such consistency.
-The first time we went to the factory, it took 2 and a half hours and I just spent the whole journey listening to his stories, listening and laughing…
+The first time we went to the factory, it took two and a half hours and I just spent the whole journey listening to his stories — listening and laughing.

 Text Lynette Nylander